Choose Your Plan

 3) Combination of Custom Monthly and Lump Sum

-- Start a Custom Monthly Plan and add Lump Sum units at any time.
+- If you have an existing Custom Monthly Plan opened prior to July 1, 2022, you may add Lump Sum units at any time.

 - When you make your payment, tell us whether to apply the money to your Custom Monthly payments or a Lump Sum purchase.